Prompt Engineering Guide

 First, a decomposer prompt outlines the process of solving a complex task through smaller sub-tasks.
 Each of these sub-tasks is then handled by specific sub-task handlers.
 These handlers can:

-• Use decomposed prompting to further break down the task,
+• Use Decomposed Prompting to further break down the task,

 • Use a simple prompt to solve the sub-task, or